 When you filed your bankruptcy case, you had a powerful tool in your arsenal.
 The “automatic stay” went into effect the moment you filed your case.
 It was an injunction that prohibited your creditors from taking any action to collect your debts while you were in bankruptcy.
-They couldn’t:
+They are not allowed to:

-Sometimes clients will overlook the continued collection activity during the case, assuming that it will stop or that it has no meaning and isn’t worth the effort to correct.
-Unfortunately, those creditors are often the ones who don’t get the message at all, and when the discharge is entered, will still be attempting to get you to pay its discharged debt.
+Unfortunately, those creditors are often the ones who don’t get the message at all, and when the discharge is entered, they will still be attempting to get you to pay the discharged debt.

 The Discharge Injunction

 When the court enters your general discharge order, the automatic stay is converted into a permanent discharge injunction under 11 U.S.C. § 524.
 This means that the creditor whose debt has been discharged can no longer take action to collect that debt.
 But there are circumstances in which the creditor can continue to contact you and even attempt to collect the debt.

 Here are some of the actions a creditor might take after your bankruptcy case is filed or after your discharge:

 - Suggest or pressure you to enter into a new debt to replace the old one

 - Incorporate the old debt into a new loan (e.g. when refinancing a car loan)

 - Attempt to collect debts that you verbally agreed to pay (with no reaffirmation agreement)

 - Call or make written demands